-9.3.3 Quickstart: Submitting Batch Jobs With kubectl
+8.3.3 Quickstart: Submitting Batch Jobs With kubect1

 A batch job can be created in Kubernetes.
 It is simply referred to as a "job".
 It is basically made up of non-persistent pods that run a one-off task.